13 Popular Flu Season Myths: Fact or Fiction?

 3. You don’t need a flu shot if you’ve gotten one in the past.

 FICTION.
 According to the CDC, every person over the age of 6 months should receive a flu shot annually.
-Different strains of the flu virus are prevalent each year, so if you haven’t been vaccinated against one of this season’s common strains, you’re vulnerable to them.
+Different strains of the flu virus circulate each year, so it’s important to be vaccinated on an annual basis to protect yourself against the season’s most common strains.

 4. You need antibiotics to recover from the flu.

 FICTION.
 Antibiotics are used to treat infectious diseases caused by bacteria.
 Influenza is a virus, so no amount of antibiotics will help you recover.
-Antivirals can provide some help once you’ve been diagnosed, but they’re most effective when taken within 48 hours of symptoms appearing.
-They’re usually indicated for high-risk patients and aren’t necessary to recover from the flu.
+Antivirals may be indicated for high-risk individuals, but aren’t usually necessary to recover from the flu if you are generally healthy.
+They’re most effective when taken within 48 hours of symptoms appearing.
 Often, the best way to feel better is to treat your symptoms and support your immune system.

 5. The flu shot is the best way to protect yourself against the flu.

 FACT.
-The flu shot is the most effective way to ward off influenza.
-To avoid contracting or spreading the flu, use common-sense tactics: avoid spending time around sick people; wash your hands with soap and water regularly; avoid touching your eyes, nose, and mouth; disinfect surfaces and objects used frequently; and stay home from work if you are experiencing flu symptoms.
+The flu shot is one of the most effective ways to ward off influenza.
+To avoid contracting or spreading the flu, use common-sense tactics: wear your mask when in crowded indoor areas or when caring for someone who is sick, avoid spending time around sick people if possible, wash your hands with soap and water regularly, avoid touching your eyes, nose, and mouth, disinfect surfaces and objects used frequently, and stay home from work if you are experiencing flu-like symptoms.

 If you’re concerned that you might have the flu, use Treat Me Now on the One Medical app to get care without leaving the house.
-When you have the flu — or even just a cold — what you really need is rest!
+When you have the flu — or even just a cold — rest is your best medicine, but it is important to check in with your primary care provider as COVID-19 can present with the same symptoms.

 6. The flu shot can give you the flu.

 FICTION.
-Contrary to popular belief, the flu shot cannot make you sick with the flu.
+Contrary to popular belief, the flu shot cannot make you catch the flu.
 Why?
 Because the version of the influenza virus in the vaccine is either inactivated (meaning it is no longer infectious) or not the virus at all (instead, it’s a substance designed to trick your body into thinking it’s the flu).
+The nasal spray contains a weakened version of the virus that isn’t able to reproduce outside of the nasal area.

 Still, you could feel a little under the weather after receiving the flu shot because it activates your immune system.
-Don’t worry if you get a headache, fever, nausea, muscle aches, or feel soreness, redness, or swelling near the injection site.
-These are uncommon but normal side effects and should subside on their own within a couple days.
+It is possible to have mild side effects, such as a headache, fever, nausea, muscle aches, or feel soreness, redness, or swelling near the injection site.
+These side effects typically subside on their own within a couple of days.
+If your symptoms persist or are severe, contact your primary care team and they will be happy to help assess you further.

 7. Pregnant women need a special flu shot.

 FICTION.
 According to the CDC, all flu vaccinations are safe for pregnant women, even those containing preservatives.
 The CDC also recommends that all pregnant women receive a flu shot to protect both mother and baby from potential complications.
-If you do feel more comfortable with a preservative-free flu shot, your local One Medical office will have those available for you.
+If you feel more comfortable with a preservative-free flu shot, talk to your primary care provider.

 8. I should wait until flu season peaks to get vaccinated.

 For older people, immunity against the flu virus can decline more quickly than it does in younger people.
-The CDC recommends that people 65+ get the High-Dose vaccine (to trigger a stronger immune response that will last all season) to ensure they stay safe all flu season long.
-If you need the High-Dose flu shot, One Medical has you covered.
+For this reason, the CDC does not recommend that older adults get the vaccine early.
+Adults ages 65+ should get the high-dose vaccine (to trigger a stronger immune response that will last all season) in September and October.
+If you need the high-dose flu shot, talk to your primary care provider.

 FICTION.
 Most health insurance plans will cover your flu shot as a preventive service.
-If your flu shot isn’t covered by insurance, though, most clinics offer affordable rates.
-At One Medical, the out-of-pocket cost for a standard, preservative-free flu shot is $40.
+If your flu shot isn’t covered by insurance, though, most clinics and pharmacies will offer it for free or at a low cost.

 FICTION.
-While we recommend coming in as soon as possible, it’s still beneficial to get your flu shot later in the season.
-The flu virus may remain in circulation as late as March, and the flu shot can protect you.
+While we recommend getting vaccinated in September or October, it’s still beneficial to get your flu shot later in the season.
+The flu virus may remain in circulation as late as May and the flu shot can still protect you.